• Skip to main content

 MAKE COOKIES

-• In a separate bowl weigh or measure the flour, baking soda, baking powder, and salt.
+• In a separate bowl, weigh or measure the flour, baking soda, baking powder, and salt.
 Take a whisk and run it through the dry ingredients to blend.
 Set the bowl aside.
+Weigh or measure the light brown and white sugars and add them to another bowl and set it aside.

 • Turn your mixer down to low and gradually add the bowl with the flour, baking soda, baking powder and salt to the wet mixture.
-Blend till smooth.
+Mix for about a minute.
+Try not to over mix.
+Scrape down the bowl sides and mix for a few seconds more.
 Take the bowl off the stand mixer and stir in the chopped cranberries and chopped walnuts.
+I find this helps to keep the cookie dough from turning really red from the cranberries.

-• I use a OXO Good Grips Cookie Scoop, Medium to make 12 scoops on the parchment paper.
-Bake at 350° for 14-16 minutes.
-Leave them on the pan for a minute or two before moving them to the cooling rack.
+• I use a medium size cookie scooper to place 12 scoops of cookie dough onto a parchment paper lined sheet pan.
+Bake at 350°F (175°C or 180°C) for 12-14 minutes.
+Leave them on the pan for a minute before moving them to the cooling rack.
+Let the cookies cool completely before starting the frosting.

 FROSTING